dreth/UC3MRprogramming/README.md

-# UC3MRprogramming
+# R programming (UC3M)

-little things done during the programming in R class and final project
+Homeworks/final project done for the programming in R class taken at UC3M

 The final project was made by me and Ander.